ConanMG/ConanMG/README.md

 ## Hello there 👋

 <p style="float: right"> My name is Conan Montes and I'm 20.
-I am a software developer and aspiring game developer who is skilled in C# developing, though I know my way around other languages such as Javascript, Python, Java and Kotlin.</p>
+I am a software developer and aspiring game developer who is skilled in C# programming, though I know my way around other languages such as Javascript, Python, Java and Kotlin.</p>

 ### 🔭 What have I done?
 I have worked developing apps for six months.
 During that period I learned how to manage projects, full stack development and how teamworking works in a corporate enviroment.